 • also, to identify artistic innovations that characterize European art and architecture from the Italian Renaissance to the French Revolution;

 • to understand how images are unique forms of expression that help us to understand historical phenomena;

 • to situate the works of art historically, by examining the intellectual, political, religious, and social currents that contributed to their creation;

 • to read texts about the period critically and analytically.

 No previous experience with art or art history is necessary.
-No requirements.

 Fall semester.
 Professor Courtright.